emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Copilot / Chatgpt Note

+Sign-up is not required on either site, but doing so does unlock more models and improves limits.

+***

 #### Cofi Note

 Useful if you're a coffee enthusiast.
 The methods are created by James Hoffmann, he's a world champion barista and popular YouTuber